-- 1) Establishing Baseline Levels of Trash Generation to establish baseline levels of trash generation for specific land areas using four trash generation categories1, and; - 2) Assessing Changes in Levels of Trash Generation to provide a qualitative tool to assist in evaluating changes in the level of on-land trash that is transported by the stormwater conveyance system to receiving waters.
+- 1) Establishing Baseline Levels of Trash Generation - to establish baseline levels of trash generation for specific land areas using four trash generation categories1, and; - 2) Assessing Changes in Levels of Trash Generation to provide a qualitative tool to assist in evaluating changes in the level of on-land trash that is transported by the stormwater conveyance system to receiving waters.

-This protocol (A) focuses primarily on evaluating trash levels that accumulates on streets and sidewalks by walking these public right-of-ways.
+This protocol (C) focuses primarily on evaluating trash levels that accumulates on the interiors of properties, such as parking lots of large commercial properties, and drains to a storm drain inlet located on the property (i.e., not an inlet located in the public ROW).
+When conducting assessments on streets and sidewalks that have sidewalks and are safe to walk, please refer to Protocol A - Street and Sidewalk Survey.
 For streets that do not have sidewalks or are unsafe to walk, please refer to Protocol B - Driving Survey.
-For conducting area-based on-land visual assessments on the interiors of properties, such as parking lots of large commercial properties, please refer to Protocol C - Area-based Surveys.
 All three protocols are available at http://eoainc.com/ovta_fc/.